klassebe/mailchimp-campaign-message-size-bookmarklet/README.md

 # Mailchimp Campaign Message Size Bookmarklet
-This bookmarklet calculates and shows the message size of a Mailchimp campaign while it's being built.
+This bookmarklet calculates and shows the message size of a Mailchimp campaign while it's still a draft.

 ## Background
 At Klasse, we noticed Gmail clipping most of our newsletters sent out using Mailchimp.
 Mailchimp's Guides and Tutorials taught us [Gmail clips emails with a message size larger than 102KB](https://mailchimp.com/help/gmail-is-clipping-my-email/), but does not mention or offer any way to know the message size of a campaign before it is sent out to subscribers.